machacekch/solana-cpp-sdk/README.md

 With few exceptions such as the `sol_panic` macro, names are under the `sol::` namespace and don't pollute the global namespace.

 # Disclaimer
-This SDK is not officially supported or endorsed by the Solana project.
+This SDK is not officially supported by the Solana project.
 It should be considered alpha quality software at this point.
 Interfaces and implementation are subject to change.